Moduli of surfaces in $\mathbb{P}^3$: Classification

 \begin{theorem} \cite{ishii} If $X$ is a normal, Gorenstein variety of dimension $n$ with $K_X$ anti-ample and with finite (non-empty) irrational locus, then $X$ is a cone over a variety $S$ with canonical singularities and $K_S \sim 0$. \end{theorem}

-We will refer to the log canonical but non-klt locus as the \textit{strictly} log canonical locus.

-If $X$ is a normal, Gorenstein variety with $K_X$ anti-ample, the strictly log canonical locus coincides with the irrational locus \cite[Corollary 5.24]{km98}.
+Following Ishii, we will refer to the log canonical but non-klt locus as the \textit{strictly} log canonical locus.
+If $X$ is a normal, Gorenstein, lc variety with $K_X$ anti-ample, the strictly log canonical locus coincides with the irrational locus \cite[Corollary 5.24]{km98}.
 Therefore, this theorem implies that if a normal, Gorenstein threefold $X$ has a finite (non-empty) non-klt locus, it is either a cone over a K3 surface or two dimensional Abelian variety.
+Note that the Gorenstein hypothesis implies that any klt singularity must be canonical, so the klt but non-canonical locus is empty in this case.
+We provide the following generalization.